Psychiatry Interest Forum (PIF) program at 2024 Congress

 Each year, the Psychiatry Interest Forum (PIF) delivers a tailored concurrent program at Congress for PIF members, providing valuable networking and educational sessions to enhance the Congress experience and provide insights into pursuing a career in psychiatry.

 This year, PIF fully supported 40 PIF members, including 10 from Aotearoa New Zealand and supported 5 Aboriginal and Torres Strait Islander members, as well as 5 Māori and Pasifika PIF members.
-This included the College’s support to 4 PIF and Aboriginal Indigenous Doctor Association (AIDA) members.
+Additionally, the College also supported to 4 PIF and Aboriginal Indigenous Doctor Association (AIDA) members.

 12 PIF members who presented abstracts at the Congress received support to cover their full or partial registration costs – marking the highest number of PIF abstract presenters in the Congress program to date!